music-suite/music-suite/src/User-Guide.md

 Typically, you want to use a monoid similar to `Maybe`, `First` or `Last`, but not one derived from the list type.
 The reason for this is that meta-scores compose, so that `getMeta (x <> y) = getMeta x <> getMeta y`.

-TODO unexpected results with filter and recompose, solve by using a good Monoid, see issue 103
+TODO unexpected results with filter and recompose, solve by using a good Monoid Acceptable Monoids are Maybe and Set/Map, but not lists (ordered sets/unique lists OK) See issue 103

 # Import and export